 The Best Single Coil Pickups for Metal

-With everything we have shown you so far, it is absolutely clear that metal can in fact be played on a set of single coil pickups.
-All it takes is some planning and finding the right ones.
-Models we have listed above are by far some of the best.
+With everything we have shown you so far, it is absolutely clear that metal can in fact be played on a set of single-coil pickups.
+All it takes is some planning to find the right ones.
+The models we have listed above are by far some of the best.
 While this is our opinion, it just so happens that many world class guitar players also agree.

 Swapping pickups might sound like a tough and risky job at first.
-However, if you are doing a passive transplant on a passive guitar, it is really easy and non invasive.
+However, if you’re putting a new single-coil pickup into a single-coil guitar, it really is easy and non-invasive.
 Good luck!